 Health Equity

-The Health Equity structure focuses on access to care for the underserved population, care optimization through population-specific navigation services, a better understanding of the social determinants of health that are specific to our patient utilization, and operational initiatives to address disparities in care and outcomes.
+The Health Equity structure focuses on access to care for the underserved population, care optimization through population-specific navigation services, a better understanding of the social drivers of health that are specific to our patient utilization, and operational initiatives to address disparities in care and outcomes.

-Access of Care
+Access to Care

 Care Optimization